Pre-startup safety review (PSSR) requirements

 OSHA’s process safety management (PSM) standard is designed to protect workers from hazards that come from any modifications to workplace processes.
 Before you can launch a new or modified system, you need to do a pre-startup safety review (PSSR).

-This review encompasses everything from chemicals and equipment to workstation and personnel changes, all of which contribute to the overall safety of the system.
-Without this crucial step in your implementation plan, you could be putting your workers at risk for a serious incident.
+Firstly, this review encompasses everything from chemicals and equipment to workstation and personnel changes, all of which contribute to the overall safety of the system.
+Secondly, without this crucial step in your implementation plan, you could be putting your workers at risk for a serious incident.

 What is PSSR?

-A PSSR is a review that checks for potential hazards and issues with a new/modified process system or piece of equipment before it is implemented.
-This type of review is designed to prevent unforeseen hazards from causing a major safety incident.
+Firstly, a PSSR is a review that checks for potential hazards and issues with a new or modified process, system, or piece of equipment before you implement it.
+Secondly, this type of review helps prevent unforeseen hazards from causing a major safety incident.

-PSSRs are most effective when people outside of the project team complete them.
-This eliminates any of the bias that might otherwise lead to a critical oversight.
-An effective pre-startup safety review should be structured, documented, and detailed.
+Firstly, PSSRs are most effective when people outside of the project team complete them.
+Secondly, this approach eliminates any bias that might otherwise lead to a critical oversight.
+Finally, an effective pre-startup safety review must follow a structured, documented, and detailed approach.

-With proper documentation and a comprehensive overview of the new process, system, or equipment, the auditor will be more likely to catch potential hazards.
+Additionally, when you provide proper documentation and a comprehensive overview of the new process, system, or equipment, the auditor can more easily catch potential hazards.

 A PSSR provides a documented review of new or modified equipment, systems, and facilities to confirm that:

-- The quality risk management process is being followed to ensure that there are no significant hazards present.
+• The team follows the quality risk management process to ensure that no significant hazards are present.

 The thoroughness of this process means that safety incidents are less likely to occur.
-When completing a PSSR, however, you are not limited to just operational processes and equipment.
+However, when you complete a PSSR, you can review far more than just operational processes and equipment.

 What is considered a startup?